eNMS-automation/eNMS/README.md

 - **Configuration Management Service**: Commit / Rollback of a configuration with Napalm or Netmio.
 - **Ansible Service**: Sending and managing Ansible playbooks.
 - **ReST Service**: Sending a ReST call (GET/POST/UPDATE/DELETE) with variable URL and payload.
-- **Custom Services**: Any of your python scripts can be automatically integrated into the web UI.
+- **Custom Services**: Any python script can be integrated into the web UI.
+If the script takes input parameters, a form will be automatically generated.
 - **Workflows**: Services can be combined together graphically in a workflow.
 - **Scheduling**: Services and workflows can be scheduled to start at a later time, or run periodically.
 - **Event-driven automation**: Services and workflows can be triggered by an external event (ReST call or Syslog message).